 A historical interpreter at Washington Crossing Historic Park in Pennsylvania and Princeton Battlefield State Park in New Jersey, David has written for the Journal of the American Revolution and by invitation for the Princeton Battlefield Society's An American Revolution Diary, the Swan Historical Foundation newsletter, and the Washington Crossing Historic Park Annual Program Book (see below).
 In addition, his work is recommended on various websites relating to the Revolutionary War.

 David holds degrees in political science from Drew University and Rutgers University—New Brunswick, and was a nonpartisan research analyst with the New Jersey Legislature for thirty-one years.
-A resident of Lawrence Township, NJ (known as Maidenhead at the time of the Revolution), he is a member of various national and local organizations relating to the Revolutionary War, including the Friends of Washington Crossing Park, the Museum of the American Revolution, Crossroads of the American Revolution, the Old Barracks Association, the Princeton Battlefield Society, the American Battlefield Trust, and the American Revolution Round Table of South Jersey.
+A resident of Lawrence Township, NJ (known as Maidenhead at the time of the Revolution), he is a member of various national and local organizations relating to the Revolutionary War.

 > Patrick K. O'Donnell—bestselling author and "one of the world's preeminent military historians” according to the U.S. Army's Military Review—has praised David's work, calling JOHN HASLET'S WORLD "the definitive treatment of this hero" and THE ROAD TO ASSUNPINK CREEK "must reading for anyone interested in the Revolution."

-> David's article on Thomas Knowlton's Revolution was selected by the editors of the Journal of the American Revolution to be republished in the 2022 JAR Annual Volume (the eighth consecutive uniform volume of selected articles from the previous calendar year).
-This hardcover book includes the best historical research and writing published by the journal during the prior calendar year as determined by the editors.
-It is available from Westholme Publishing, Amazon, or wherever books are sold.
+> David's work has been selected by the editorial board of the online Journal of the American Revolution to be republished in the annual hardcover books produced by JAR, including his articles on: Eutaw Springs and the Ambiguity of Victory in the 2024 Annual Volume; Edward Hand's American Journey in the 2023 Annual Volume; and Thomas Knowlton's Revolution in the 2022 volume.
+These hardcover books include the best historical research and writing published by the journal during the prior calendar year as determined by the editors.
+They are available from Westholme Publishing, Amazon, or wherever books are sold.